 And if still want to use your laptop on your bed then use a laptop stand, a laptop table or a cooling pad.

 I wouldn’t recommend undervolting the most important components of your gaming laptop, unless the battery life is being compromised or something unusual is happening with your laptop.

 Undervolting your CPU and GPU is a last resort if nothing else works in controlling the loud fans on your gaming laptop.

 A good laptop cooling pad will only cost about $20 and it can drop the temperatures of your gaming laptop by up to 13 degrees under ideal conditions , all the while elevating your laptop and keeping it on a flat surface.

 It’s a good investment to make.

-Yes and No, in the short term a loud fan on a gaming laptop is not dangerous, but in the long term , this will be detrimental to your fans health because running on high speed frequently will break down the bearings and screws of your fans and at some point you’ll have to get them replaced.
+Yes and No, in the short term, louds fans are nothing to worry about, but in the long term , this will be detrimental to your fans health because running on high speed frequently will break down the bearings and screws of your fans and at some point you’ll have to get them replaced.

 Gaming laptops usually tend to operate at higher temperatures than regular laptops and as a result they do become a little loud, otherwise they won’t be able to control the internal temperature.